 - The situation is dynamic.
 Providers frequently adjust protocols, ports, and server lists to stay ahead of blocks.

 With that context, the features you prioritize matter more than the brand name.
 The right tool is one that works reliably, keeps your data private, and doesn’t leak your actual location or identity.
+Vpn extension reddit best practices for browser VPN extensions, security, privacy, and how to choose a safe option 2026

 How VPNs operate in restricted regions and what can go wrong